Squalomix/extra/README.md

 ### Geotria australis and Mordacia mordax

-We are preparing to publish our molecular evolutionary analyses using these assemblies, and the Data Use Policies strictly applies to them.
+We are preparing to publish our molecular evolutionary analyses using these assemblies, and the above-mentioned Data Use Policies strictly applies to them.